Everything about the New MCAT

 - Section on Critical Analysis and Reasoning Skills: This section is also a new section that is proposed to be added in the new format of the test.
 This section tests the analytical, evaluative and application capabilities of the students.
 In simple words, this section tests the ability of a student to process information or sets of information, which are very necessary for success at medical school.
 This section will contain passages from a wide range of subjects such as social sciences, humanities etc. The requirement will be for you to analyze and evaluate these passages and apply the information provided in them to answer specific questions directly or by inference.
 You need to read the passages carefully and understand the questions before you answer.

 There will be four sections in the new format of MCAT, namely:

 - Biological and Biochemical Foundations of Living Systems-65 items in 95 minutes

 - Chemical and Physical Foundations of Biological Systems-65 items in 95 minutes

 - Psychological, Social and Biological Foundations of Behavior-65 items in 95 minutes

 - Critical Analysis and Reasoning Skills-60 items in 90 minutes

 Scores for New MCAT

-The scoring pattern for the new MCAT will be similar to that of the present scoring system.
+The scoring pattern for the new format of MCAT will be similar to that of the present scoring system.
 Scores will be reported on a scale just like the present system.
 The scales will be of 1-15.
 A separate score will be reported for the four sections individually, which means, four scores.
-From the above analysis of the new MCAT it has been made evident that this revised style expects students to possess a strong background of scientific knowledge and principles.
-The new MCAT also reflects the new changing face of education in the 21st century, which relies more on logic and reasoning than blind collection of data.
+From the above analysis of the new test format it has been made evident that this revised style expects students to possess a strong background of scientific knowledge and principles.
+The new format also reflects the new changing face of education in the 21st century, which relies more on logic and reasoning than blind collection of data.
 Your MCAT preparation too must change with this changing process of education.

 Terms and Conditions